Christianity in China: Expanding beyond the port cities

-By the early 1860s the Taiping movement was almost extinct, Protestant missions at the time were confined to five coastal cities.
+By the early 1860s, the Taiping movement was almost extinct, Protestant missions at the time were confined to five coastal cities.
 By the end of the century, however, the picture had vastly changed.
 Scores of new missionary societies had been organized, and several thousand missionaries were working in all parts of China.
-This transformation can be traced to the Unequal Treaties which forced the Chinese government to admit Western missionaries into the interior of the country, the excitement caused by the 1859 awakening of faith in Britain.
-A major role was played by J. Hudson Taylor (1832–1905).
+This transformation can be traced to the unequal treaties which forced the Chinese government to admit Western missionaries into the interior of the country, the excitement caused by the 1859 Great Awakening in Britain.
+A major role was played by Hudson Taylor (1832–1905).
 Taylor (Plymouth Brethren) arrived in China in 1854.
 Historian Kenneth Scott Latourette wrote that Hudson Taylor was "one of the greatest missionaries of all time, and ... one of the four or five most influential foreigners who came to China in the nineteenth century for any purpose."

-The China Inland Mission, based in London with a strong appeal to fundamentalist and evangelical Anglicans, was the largest mission agency in China and it is estimated that Taylor was responsible for more people being converted to Christianity than at any other time since The days of the apostles.
-Out of the 8,500 Protestant missionaries that were at one time at work in China, 1000 of them were from the China Inland Mission.
+The China Inland Mission, based in London with a strong appeal to fundamentalist and evangelical Anglicans, was the largest mission agency in China and it is estimated that Taylor was responsible for more people being converted to Christianity than at any other time since the days of the apostles.
+Out of the 8,500 Protestant missionaries that were at one time at work in China, 1,000 of them were from the China Inland Mission.
 Dixon Edward Hoste, the successor to Hudson Taylor, originally expressed the self-governing principles of the Three-Self Church, at the time he was articulating the goal of the China Inland Mission to establish an indigenous Chinese Church that was free from foreign control.

 Social services

-In imperial-times Chinese social and religious culture there were charitable organizations for virtually every social service: burial of the dead, care of orphans, provision of food for the hungry.
-The wealthiest in every community—typically, the merchants—were expected to give food, medicine, clothing, and even cash to those in need.
+In imperial-times Chinese social and religious culture, there were charitable organizations for virtually every social service: burial of the dead, care of orphans, provision of food for the hungry.
+The wealthiest people in every community (typically the merchants) were expected to give food, medicine, clothing, and even cash, to people in need.
 According to Caroline Reeves, a historian at Emmanuel College in Boston, that began to change with the arrival of American missionaries in the late 19th century.
 One of the reasons they gave for being there was to help the poor Chinese.

-By 1865 when the China Inland Mission began, there were already thirty different Protestant groups at work in China, however the diversity of denominations represented did not equate to more missionaries on the field.
-In the seven provinces in which Protestant missionaries had already been working, there were an estimated 204 million people with only 91 workers, while there were eleven other provinces in inland China with a population estimated at 197 million, for whom absolutely nothing had been attempted.
+By 1865, when the China Inland Mission began, there were already thirty different Protestant groups at work in China.
+However, the diversity of denominations represented did not equate to more missionaries on the field.
+In the seven provinces in which Protestant missionaries had already been working, there were an estimated 204 million people with only 91 workers, while there were eleven other provinces in inland China with a population estimated at 197 million, for which absolutely nothing had been attempted.
 Besides the London Missionary Society, and the American Board of Commissioners for Foreign Missions, there were missionaries affiliated with Baptists, Presbyterians, Methodists, Episcopalians, and Wesleyans.
 Most missionaries came from England, the United States, Sweden, France, Germany, Switzerland, or the Netherlands.